ChoiIseungil/CS454Project/README.md

 -----------

 ## Introduction
-Test data is necessary for debugging, but test data generation is time-consuming and annoying process.
-We want to generate test data automatically using Parallel Genetic Algorithm.
+Generating testdata is necessary for debugging, but test data generation is time-consuming and annoying process.
+We tried to generate test data automatically using parallel genetic algorithm.

 Test Data Generation Using Parallel Genetic Algorithm(report link)